AEMacBeath/gaming-club/README.md

 - The page header shows the club logo, SHETLAND GAMERS CLUB, on the left which links to the top of the page.
 - The site navigaion, HOME / EVENTS / CONTACT, are also in included on the right hand side of the header.
     - On small to medium devices the navigation elements move under the club logo.
-- All text in the header is in white capital letters that contrasts with the navy background to make it stand out.
+- All text in the header is white which contrasts with the navy background to make it stand out.
 - The header clearly shows the sections and pages of the site that the users can easily navigate to.
 - The same header is included on all pages in the site.